-You are most likely very well respected within your workplace.
-The opportunity here is to explore whether you are also devoting similar effort towards identifying and pursuing your own career goals.
+If you’ve received this “compliment,” you are most likely well-respected at work.
+The opportunity here is to explore whether you are devoting similar effort towards identifying and pursuing your own career goals.
 Do you have a sense of what actions you need to take to achieve those goals?
-Does this inform your daily priorities at work?
-Are there things in your work environment that you constantly tolerate but never attempt to change?
+Does this inform your daily priorities?
+Are there things in your environment that you constantly tolerate but never attempt to change?

 4. Supportive Partner/Spouse